 Here are a few signs that the time to take your HR department to the next level – is now!

-- You are finding it difficult to recruit the best candidates – every organisation is fighting a talent war.
-At the moment, job seekers are interviewing for multiple companies at once.
+- You’re finding it difficult to recruit the best candidates – all organisations are competing for talent.
+Currently, applicants are interviewing for multiple companies at once.
 Time is critical when dealing with potential candidates.
-Using an outdated system can drag things out and you’ll risk the best candidates being taken by more efficiently run companies.
+Using an outdated system can drag things out and you’ll risk the best candidates being taken by more efficient companies.

-- None of your systems are integrated – In a multitasking environment, there are various processes each requiring its own solutions.
-With onboarding a new employee, HR will need an applicant tracking system and solutions for induction, payroll, benefits, training support, and more.
-If none of your current systems syncs with one another, it is time for a new HR platform that will manage end-to-end capabilities seamlessly.
+- None of your systems are integrated – In a multitasking environment there are various processes, and each require a specific solution.
+With onboarding a new employee, HR will need an Applicant Tracking System and solutions for induction, payroll, benefits, training support, and more.
+If your current systems don’t sync with one another, it’s time for a new HR platform that will manage everything seamlessly.

 - There is a need for custom reporting – So much of what human resource does today is data-driven.
 Why work with systems that include outdated or clunky reporting systems?
-A new HR platform will provide all the custom reporting that a business needs to make significant people decisions while keeping things simplified.
+A new HR platform will provide all the custom reporting required, whilst keeping things streamlined.

-- Tasks are getting duplicated – There is nothing as unproductive and annoying as having to perform the same tasks using multiple systems.
-Too often HR professionals and managers find themselves having to repeat similar tasks and completing manual transfers of data from one system to another.
-This is inefficient and a clear sign that the company is ready for a new HR platform.
+- Tasks are getting duplicated – There’s nothing quite as unproductive and annoying as having to repeatedly perform the same tasks, using multiple systems.
+Too often HR professionals and managers find themselves having to repeat similar tasks, as well as completing manual transfers of data from one system to another.
+This is inefficient and a clear sign that you need a new HR platform.

-The right HRIS will save your HR team time, help them to work smarter, and allow them to provide strategic guidance to your company’s decision-makers.
-By focusing on finding HRIS solutions like Sapling, you will be able to address your company’s current needs, planned growth and future business objectives.
+The right HRIS will allow your HR team to work smarter and save time.
+It’ll empower them to provide strategic guidance to your company’s decision-makers.
+By having an HRIS like Sapling, you will be able to address your company’s current needs, planned growth and future business objectives.